 (A) As used in this rule: "removable windshield placard" or "placard" means a placard issued to a person with a disability which limits or impairs the ability to walk or to an organization under section 4503.44 of the Revised Code.

-(B) Removable windshield placards and temporary removable windshield placards shall be issued upon payment of the deputy registrar fee, as required, and upon completion of BMV Form 4826 "Application for Disability Placards.".
-Disability license plates shall be issued upon payment of the deputy registrar other registration fees, as required, and upon completion of page one BMV Form 4834 "Health Care Provider Certification of Eligibility for Disability License Plates."
-When a motor vehicle has been altered for the purpose of providing it with special equipment for a person with a disability which limits or impairs the ability to walk, the owner or lessee of the vehicle (other than the person with the disability) may qualify for a special license plate by submitting page two of the BMV Form 4834 "Health Care Provider Certification of Eligibility for Disability License Plates".
+(B) Removable windshield placards and temporary removable windshield placards shall be issued upon payment of the deputy registrar fee, as required, and upon completion of BMV form 4826 "Application for Disability Placards."
+Disability license plates shall be issued upon payment of the deputy registrar other registration fees, as required, and upon completion of page one BMV form 4834 "Health Care Provider Certification of Eligibility for Disability License Plates."
+When a motor vehicle has been altered for the purpose of providing it with special equipment for a person with a disability which limits or impairs the ability to walk, the owner or lessee of the vehicle (other than the person with the disability) may qualify for a special license plate by submitting page two of the BMV Form 4834 "Health Care Provider Certification of Eligibility for Disability License Plates."
+The evidence as prescribed by BMV form 4826 and BMV form 4834 outlines the conditions for issuance of all windshield placards as determined by the registrar.